gaurish/gaurish.github.io/_posts/2008-08-30-bsnl-iptv-icontrol-service-starts-in.markdown

 - News
 ---

-Bsnl in association with askh optic fibre has kicked off Internet Protocol Television(IPTV) service under the brand name of **iControl. **There was a soft launch of this service earlier this month but it was not open for public till 28th Aug.Now the service is open to public.
+Bsnl in association with askh optic fibre has kicked off Internet Protocol Television(IPTV) service under the brand name of *iControl*.
+There was a soft launch of this service earlier this month but it was not open for public till 28th Aug.Now the service is open to public.

 Now your old useless LandLine telephone can now stream your favorite TV channels via Internet route, which basically means your TV would be more interactive,customizable and flexible.
 It should not be confused with Internet Television where you watch TV on your PC and pay to watch channels & Bandwidth.
 Under iControl, you only have to pay a fixed charge for Channels and bandwidth is free.
 The service is currently available in 4 cities.
 Delhi,Mumbai ,Jaipur, Jodhpur